2026/02/17

 - Discover Niigata

-In snow-covered Niigata, people have lived in harmony with the blessings of the mountains, rivers, and sea for generations.
+In snow-covered Niigata, people have lived for generations in harmony with all that the mountains, rivers, and sea provide.
 The heavy winter snowfall, fertile land, and pristine waters nurture rich local cuisine, traditional crafts, and unique cultural practices that continue to thrive today.
-From the celebrated salmon dishes and sake brewing to world-class craftsmanship, the region’s abundant natural and cultural resources are woven into daily life.
-These “5 gifts of Niigata”—snow, land, water, food, and craftsmanship—reveal a quiet, profound richness, offering visitors a glimpse into the enduring harmony between nature and human ingenuity that defines this remarkable land.
+From celebrated salmon dishes and sake brewing to world-class craftsmanship, the region’s abundant natural and cultural resources are woven into daily life.
+These “Five Gifts of Niigata”—snow, land, water, food, and craftsmanship—tell the true story of the enduring harmony between nature and human ingenuity that defines this remarkable land.

 Areas of Niigata